 “If employees are working through breaks, even though they’re supposed to be unpaid, you have to compensate them for that time,” said Paul Starkman, employment attorney at Clark Hill.
-“You can provide warnings and disciplines if they don’t follow policies on taking breaks when required to do so.
+“You can provide warnings and discipline if they don’t follow policies on taking breaks when required to do so.
 But if they do work, you’re required to pay them.”

 “Fundamentally it’s a performance issue,” Balian said.
 “Attendance is one of many facets of performance … and attendance encapsulates many things.
-The most common one we talk about is late arrival to work, but it’s also failure to follow employers prescribed working schedule in any manner.
+The most common one we talk about is late arrival to work, but it’s also failure to follow employers’ prescribed working schedule in any manner.
 So, an insistence to work through lunch against advisement is a performance issue.
 They still need to be paid for that time, but they can be written up and disciplined.”

-To make matters more complicated, if an employee can reasonably claim that although company policy requires them to take a 30-minute unpaid break their workload was too immense to reasonably do so, the liability could be back on the employer.
+To make matters more complicated, if an employee can reasonably claim that although company policy requires them to take a 30-minute unpaid break while their workload was too immense to reasonably do so, the liability could be back on the employer.

 “Even if an employer is explicit about employee entitlement to meal and rest breaks, if the workload is just too high employees might not feel like they reasonably can take their legally mandated meal or rest break and still complete work assigned to them,” Balian said.
-“In that case, should an employee make a complaint to the state DoL, there might be credence to claim that despite explicit encouragement to take breaks, the fact that they were unable to complete minimum productivity standards and take their break [made it impossible to do so.]”
+“In that case, should an employee make a complaint to the state DOL, there might be credence to claim that despite explicit encouragement to take breaks, the fact that they were unable to complete minimum productivity standards and take their break [made it impossible to do so.]”

-The best way to ensure off-duty meal breaks are truly off-duty is to establish a clear policy that includes mandated meal breaks away from the workspace, including clear and transparent expectations around workload and when to perform work-related tasks.
+The best way to ensure off-duty meal breaks are truly off-duty is to establish a clear policy that includes mandatory meal breaks away from the workspace, including clear and transparent expectations around workload and when to perform work-related tasks.

 Additionally, Balian said, employers should work with employees to help them prioritize their work and streamline the manner in which they move from task to task.
 If that coaching doesn’t produce results, consider whether the employee’s workload is truly too much or if they are simply not performing their job efficiently.